-- 145. 683 Capital incorporates by reference and re-alleges each allegation set forth above, as though fully set forth herein. - 146.
-As alleged above, the Treasury SPAs are contracts that gave the United States (via Treasury) control over the Companies and over the Agency as conservator of the Companies, which it exercised; moreover, the Agency as conservator under the Recovery Act controlled the Companies, succeeded to the rights of stockholders, and assumed the obligations of the thenexisting contracts of the Companies.
-The United States thereby assumed fiduciary duties to 683 Capital and the other non-controlling stockholders, including (at a minimum) a duty not to manage the Companies for the United States' own pecuniary and policy interests at the expense of the interests of the stockholders other than the United States and not to engage in arbitrary or unreasonable conduct that would prevent non-controlling stockholders from benefitting from the fruit of their bargain with the Companies, such as in the Certificates of Designation of 683 Capital's Junior Preferred Stock and the implied-in-fact contract between the United States and the Companies.

-- 147. The United States breached its fiduciary duty to 683 Capital by entering into the Sweep Amendment, which was not in the best interests of the Companies' stockholders (other than the United States), but rather was contrary to their interests and arbitrarily and unreasonably provided a windfall to the United States at the expense of non-controlling stockholders.
+- 147. Plaintiffs incorporate by reference and re-allege each allegation set forth above, as though fully set forth herein. - Treasury) control over the Companies and over the Agency as conservator of the Companies, which it exercised; moreover, the Agency as conservator under the Recovery Act controlled the Companies, succeeded to the rights of stockholders, and assumed the obligations of the then-existing contracts of the Companies.
+The United States thereby assumed fiduciary duties to Plaintiffs and the other non-controlling stockholders, including (at a minimum) a duty not to manage the Companies for the United States' own pecuniary and policy interests at the expense of the interests of the stockholders other than the United States and not to engage in arbitrary or unreasonable conduct that would prevent non-controlling stockholders from benefitting from the fruit of their bargain with the Companies, such as in the Certificates of Designation of Plaintiffs' Junior Preferred Stock and the implied-in-fact contract between the United States and the Companies. - 149.
+The United States breached its fiduciary duty to Plaintiffs by entering into the Sweep Amendment, which was not in the best interests of the Companies' stockholders (other than the United States), but rather was contrary to their interests and arbitrarily and unreasonably provided a windfall to the United States at the expense of non-controlling stockholders.
 The Agency abdicated its responsibility to Treasury; and Treasury, by virtue of the Treasury SPAs, was conflicted.
-The Agency and Treasury acted together as a controlling group to implement their shared goal, the Sweep Amendment, in the interests of the United States rather than the best interests of the Companies and their stockholders, and thus in breach of their fiduciary duties to other stockholders including 683 Capital. - 148.
-683 Capital as a result suffered injury and loss of property, and is entitled to damages. - 149.
-To the extent that rescission has been rendered impossible or impracticable, and because this Court may not grant that remedy, 683 Capital is entitled (without limitation) to rescissory damages.
+The Agency and Treasury acted together as a controlling group to implement their shared goal, the Sweep Amendment, in the interests of the United States rather than the best interests of the Companies and their stockholders, and thus in breach of their fiduciary duties to other stockholders including Plaintiffs.

+- 150. Plaintiffs as a result suffered injury and loss of property, and is entitled to damages. - 151.
+To the extent that rescission has been rendered impossible or impracticable, and because this Court may not grant that remedy, Plaintiffs are entitled (without limitation) to rescissory damages.